-- Above fall-line total loads of nitrogen, phosphorus, and total suspended solids have fluctuated substantially but neither increased or declined over time in most tributaries with the exception of the James River and Appomattox River where long-term improving trends were observed for nutrient parameters. - Point source nutrient loads tended to be higher below than above the fall-line. - Reductions in point source nutrient loads were widespread throughout all tributaries. - Water quality status based on the WQI was generally Poor in the Virginia Mainstem and its tributaries. - Status of water clarity was poor in nearly all segments of the Virginia Mainstem and tributaries with no apparently consistent explanation. - Status of water quality and living resources was generally better in the Mainstem and James River than in the other tributaries. - Water quality trend results indicated: - generally improving nutrient concentrations in the Mainstern and some segments in the tributaries; - degrading trends in water clarity, and - few changes in either chlorophyll a, total suspended solids or dissolved oxygen.
+- Above fall-line total loads of nitrogen, phosphorus, and total suspended solids have fluctuated substantially but neither increased or declined over time in most tributaries with the exception of the James River and Appomattox River where long-term improving trends were observed for nutrient parameters. - Point source nutrient loads tended to be higher below rather than above the fall-line. - Reductions in point source nutrient loads were widespread throughout all tributaries.

-- Living resource trend results indicated: - no changes in the P-IBI coupled with basin specific degrading trends in some bioindicators including increased cyanobacteria biomass; - few improvements at fixed point stations in the B-IBI; - reductions in area meeting benthic restorations goals in the James and Rappahannock rivers and an increase in the Virginia Mainstem. - Lack of improvement in the P-IBI and the degrading trends observed may be related to nutrient concentrations that are generally higher than "saturation" levels along with other factors (e.g. reduced oyster and menhaden populations). - Algal blooms continue to be common occurrences in the lower segments of the Chesapeake Bay, its tributaries, and their associated inlets and sub-estuaries (e.g. the James, York, and Elizabeth rivers, etc.).
-There are indications of increased duration, magnitude and spatial expansion of bloom events, including HABS at some locations. - Lack of a consistent widespread response in the benthos at fixed point stations may be due to a variety of factors including limited improvement in dissolved oxygen, chemical contamination, and other factors. - Trends exhibited by probability-based strata indicated overall degrading conditions in the James and Rappahannock rivers but improvement overall in the Virginia Mainstem although no consistent causal stressor was identified.
+- Water quality status based on the WQI was Fair in the Virginia Mainstem and in most segments of the Virginia tributaries. - Status of living resources was best in the Virginia Mainstem and, in general, in the lower portions of the Virginia tributaries. - Water quality trend results indicated: - generally improving nutrient concentrations in the Mainstern and in many segments in the tributaries (particularly upstream); - degrading trends in water clarity, and - relatively few trends in chlorophyll a, total suspended solids or dissolved oxygen. - Living resource trend results indicated: - an improving trend in the P-IBI at one station in the lower portion of the James River and degrading trends in the Elizabeth, York and Rappahannock rivers; - widespread degrading trends in species diversity and cyanobacteria biomass were observed; - few improvements at fixed point stations in the B-IBI; - increases in the extent of the area failing benthic restorations goals in the James and Rappahannock rivers and a decrease in the Virginia Mainstem. - Algal blooms continue to be common occurrences in the lower segments of the Chesapeake Bay, its tributaries, and their associated inlets and sub-estuaries (e.g. the James, York, and Elizabeth rivers, etc.) and there are indications of increased duration, magnitude and spatial expansion of bloom events, including HABS at some locations. - Lack of a consistent widespread response in the benthos at fixed point stations may be due to a variety of factors including limited improvement in dissolved oxygen, chemical contamination, and other factors. - Trends exhibited by probability-based strata indicated overall degrading conditions in the James and Rappahannock rivers but improvement overall in the Virginia Mainstem although no changes to any common causal stressor could be identified.